Posts

 Several weeks ago, in another article, I detailed some of the recent developments in the US-Switzerland Bank Program, officially called The Program for Non-Prosecution Agreements or Non-Target Letters for Swiss Banks (the “US-Switzerland Bank Program”) between the U.S. Department of Justice (“DOJ”) and the government of Switzerland, and noted that Valiant Holdings AG had officially entered the Program.
 Since December 9th, the deadline imposed by Swiss Financial Market Supervisory Authority (“FINMA”) for Swiss banks to notify that authority whether they intended to enroll in the Program or not, more Swiss banks have announced that they will participate: Linth Bank, Migros Bank, Bank Coop, Berner Kantonalbank, and Vontobel Holding AG are among them.

 Most Swiss banks are not listed on the stock exchange, so they not obliged to publicly disclose their intentions regarding the Program.
 This article will detail the further developments involving Swiss banks that have chosen to enter the US-Switzerland Bank Program, and is not intended to convey legal or tax advice.
 U.S. taxpayers holding Swiss accounts in any of the banks involved should pay close attention to these developments and seek the advice of professional, competent tax attorneys in these matters.
-The international tax expertise of Sherayzen Law Office, PLLC can assist you in all of your tax and legal needs.
+The international tax expertise of Sherayzen Law Office, Ltd. can assist you in all of your tax and legal needs.

 Migros Bank, Bank Coop, Linth Bank, and Berner Kantonalbank